Principle of Family Taxation

 - Who may claim which deductions for the children?

 - Who is allowed to declare the parent rate?

-In this case, ask the tax authority for a time delay for your tax return.
-In some cases, you can also submit a provisional return, leaving open the items that have not yet been settled and submitting them at a later date.
+In this case, ask the tax authority for an extension of the filing deadline.
+In some cases, you can also submit a provisional tax return, leaving open the items that have not yet been settled and submitting the issues in questions at a later date.

 Do you have further questions about taxation in Switzerland?
 Contact us for a non-binding quote.
 We will get back to you promptly and discuss your individual situation.